 - Hamburger Bahnhof – Museum of Contemporary Art

-In the late afternoon we board the inter-city express train to Hamburg.
-During our journey, which takes approximately 1 hour and 36 minutes, you may purchase a light dinner from the restaurant car.
+In the early afternoon we board the inter-city express train to Hamburg.
 (Overnight Hamburg) B

 Day 11: Friday 27 September, Hamburg